Scooter-sharing system: South America

 Until 2019, Brazilian startup, Yellow was the largest e-scooter service in South America.
 The startup set the South American record for an initial fundraising round at 63 million dollars of investment.
 At the start of 2019, Yellow carried out a merger with the Mexican e-scooter service Grin to form the conglomerate Grow Mobility.
 Grow Mobility is the largest scooter-sharing service in South America with 100,000 e-scooters and plans to double this coverage by the end of 2019.
-Other competitors in the South American market include Colombian e-scooter start-up Cosmic Go, and the multinational mobility service Movo headquartered in Spain.
+Other competitors in the South American market include Colombian e-scooter start-up Cosmic Go, worldwide scooter rental company BikesBooking from Barcelona, and the multinational mobility service Movo headquartered in Spain.

 Effects

 Right-of-way obstruction and visual pollution

 Visual pollution is a major concern caused by scooter-sharing in cities due to users illegally parking e-scooters on sidewalks, entryways, roads, and access points.
 E-scooters that are incorrectly parked litter sidewalks and block pedestrian walkways.
 Riding e-scooters on the sidewalk is discouraged because it disturbs pedestrians and poses a safety risk at high speeds.
 The term "scooter rage" or "scooter war" describes a movement by displeased city residents to illegally dump e-scooters into waterways or bury them so that users are unable to find and rent them.